ClearBridge Large Cap Value Strategy Q1 2023 Portfolio Manager Commentary

 Our quality bias has always led us to gravitate toward banks with strong and diverse deposit bases; those we own tend to be the larger players, which we also expect to be the biggest beneficiaries from a flight to safety in terms of deposits.
 JPMorgan Chase (JPM) comes to mind especially here, but so does Bank of America (BAC) despite its weakness in March, as well as U.S. Bancorp (USB), to which we added opportunistically in the quarter.

-The tech-dominated quarter was a headwind for both defensive and cyclical sectors, with shares of health care holdings such as UnitedHealth Group (UNH) and Elevance (ELV) declining after a strong 2022.
-The selloff in the health care space provided an opportunity to add to our position in medical device company Becton Dickinson (BDX).
+The tech-dominated quarter was a headwind for both defensive and cyclical sectors, with shares of health care holdings such as UnitedHealth Group (UNH), Elevance (ELV) and Johnson & Johnson (JNJ) declining after a strong 2022.
+The selloff in the health care space provided an opportunity to add to our position in medical device company Becton, Dickinson (BDX).
 We believe the company maintains a strong position at hospital customers, where it is able to drive pricing given its differentiated consumable offerings and regulatory hurdles to replace existing solutions.
 While the company has struggled procuring components due to COVID-induced supply chain challenges, easing constraints should lead to revenue growth in the coming quarters combined with margin expansion as the company focuses on better integrating previous acquisitions, improving operations and reducing product SKUs.

+"Rapid adoption of generative AI products is requiring close monitoring and active position management."

 We also initiated a new position in McKesson (MCK), the leading distributor of pharmaceuticals to retail drug stores, physicians’ offices and hospitals in the U.S. McKesson also has the largest specialty drug and oncology business in the U.S., which is the fastest-growing, highest-margin segment of drug distribution.
 A stable, cash-flow generative business, the company competes in a stable oligopoly with two other major distributors and, in addition to drug distribution, it is a significant provider of technology and transaction processing to drug stores, commercialization services to drug manufacturers, and basic supplies to physician offices.
 We expect at least low double-digit earnings growth from a combination of operating earnings, accretive acquisitions and share repurchases.